-Then it is time heading to Christ Church Cathedral.
+Then it is time to head to Christ Church Cathedral.

-The cathedral was built in 1030 and is one of the most historical in Dublin, the stained-glass windows and carvings are stunning and the medieval crypt is the largest in Ireland.
+The cathedral was built in 1030 and is one of Dublin’s most historical.
+The stained-glass windows and carvings are stunning, and the medieval crypt is the largest in Ireland.

-Afterwards, I’d recommend walking through the Temple Bar district.
-Temple Bar is both the name of the area as well as the name of the actual bar “Temple Bar” that resides here.
-The bar is touristy but also fun and lively and worth a stop in for a quick drink during a pub hop if you wanted.
+Afterward, I’d recommend walking through the Temple Bar district.
+Temple Bar is both the name of the area and the name of the actual bar, “Temple Bar,” that resides here.
+The bar is touristy and fun and lively and worth a stop in for a quick drink during a pub hop if you wanted.

-For dinner I’d say to check out Temple Bar at night, have some traditional Irish food at Quays and then enjoy some of the local pubs.
+For dinner, I’d say to check out Temple Bar at night, have some traditional Irish food at Quays and then enjoy some local pubs.

 Of course, there are more fun things to do in Dublin in 3 days.

-All the museums open at 10 so arriving at opening is a perfect time before they get too crowded.
+All the museums open at 10 so arriving at the opening is perfect before they get too crowded.
 I personally enjoyed each located here:

 They also have a small section on Ancient Egypt but personally, I was there to see Ireland’s history!

-If you live in a city of have been to a city with a vaster Egyptian display you could easily skip it and focus on the Irish history displays.
+If you live in a city or have been to a city with a vaster Egyptian display, you could easily skip it and focus on the Irish history displays.
 The National Museum I found to be a unique display.

-They have a large section on Irish wildlife from pre-historic giant deer to modern times as well as a huge insect display which was actually very interesting.
-The whole experience felt like stepping back in time in comparison to other Natural history museums I’ve been to.
+They have a large section on Irish wildlife from pre-historic giant deer to modern times and a huge insect display that was actually very interesting.
+The whole experience felt like stepping back in time compared to other Natural history museums I’ve been to.

 You can easily see both museums within 2 hours unless you are a lover of either and want to linger longer.

-From here make your way to Stephen’s Green where you can relax on a park bench and take in the views and great people watching before grabbing the hop on hop off bus from it’s Stephen’s Green stop.
+From here, make your way to Stephen’s Green where you can relax on a park bench and take in the views and great people-watching before grabbing the hop-on-hop-off bus from Stephen’s Green stop.

 Next, get off at Guinness Storehouse.

-Depending on how long you spend at each stop would determine how much you could fit into the day but by now it should be about mid-late afternoon.
+Depending on how long you spend at each stop would determine how much you could fit into the day, but by now, it should be about the mid-late afternoon.

-If you have an interest in history I would say Belfast and Titanic would be the best option.
+If you are interested in history, I would say Belfast and Titanic would be the best option.

 The Titanic Belfast is another noteworthy stop on a trip to Northern Ireland with interactive exhibits showcasing the Titanic experience.

-The nearby town of Galway is also a lovely stop and is famed for its Irish folk music and colorful town on the west coast.
+Galway’s nearby town is also a lovely stop and is famed for its Irish folk music and colorful town on the west coast.

-Another popular day trip is to head south and visit the Blarney Castle and stone as well as the town of Cork.
+Another popular day trip is to head south and visit the Blarney Castle and stone and the town of Cork.
 Legend has it that kissing the Blarney stone endows you with the gift of gab!
-Cork is a charming Irish town with plenty to see and do although I would most recommend a visit to the English Market and St. Anne’s Church.
+Cork is a charming Irish town with plenty to see and do, although I would most recommend visiting the English Market and St. Anne’s Church.

-The English Market has been around since 1788 fueling foodies and serving up local goodies both food and crafts and is worth a chunk of time to stroll through and enjoy at leisure.
-St. Anne’s is a gorgeous medieval church but unlike most others, visitors are welcomes to climb the town and ring the bells.
+The English Market has been around since 1788, fueling foodies and serving up local goodies, food, and crafts, and is worth a chunk of time to stroll through and enjoy at leisure.
+St. Anne’s is a gorgeous medieval church – here, visitors are welcomes to climb the town and ring the bells.

-If you’re a fan of Game of Thrones you may want to opt for a Game of thrones tour through Northern Ireland’s nature where several scenes were filmed.
-In addition most usually also include a stop at the unique rock formations of Giant’s Causeway.
+TIP: If you’re a fan of Game of Thrones, you may want to opt for a Game of thrones tour through Northern Ireland’s nature, where several scenes were filmed.
+Also, most usually include a stop at the unique rock formations of Giant’s Causeway.